TheIncredibleVee/sqlized/README.md

 The app offer a react UI-UX experience coupled with a bunch of cool and exiting features to that comes in handy and make the entire process of writing and implementing SQL queries seamless, easy, interactive and handy.
 Some of the MSP's are mentioned below.

-- [Multiple Text Editor][useselect-readme] for a wide range of users, starting from absolute beginnner to advanced.
+- [Multiple Text Editor](#multiple-editors) for a wide range of users, starting from absolute beginnner to advanced.
-- [Table Options][combobox-readme] for sorting, editing and pagination of rows to better understand the data.
+- [Table Options](#table-options) for sorting, editing and pagination of rows to better understand the data.
-- [Multiple Themes][multiple-selection-readme] for rich and worthy user experience
+- [Multiple Themes](#theming) for rich and worthy user experience

 ### SQLized